trrapp12-ironyard/wk-04-whatisthis/README.md

 ### Brief Description:
 ---
 This was an exercise where we had to determine what the keyword ["this"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) stands for in different situations.
+The code base was provided.
+Our involvement was to show at different points in the code base what "this" stood for.

 ### This project demonstrates the following: